 I'm a former Forbes journalist and blogger who has also waxed lyrical for other places, including Marie Claire, The Frisky, The New York Post, and Women on the Fence.
 For my book, Can't Think Straight, I was on The Today Show, The Joy Behar Show, The Gayle King Show, and others.
 (But not Hoarders.
 One can dream.)
 I like to tell it like it is, almost as much as I like cats.
 I know a lot about celebrities and nothing about my neighbors.
 Visit me at my website or blog.

 I am a writer and occasional editor.
 My work has appeared in Better Homes & Gardens, First for Women, Woman's World, AOL, YourTango, and various other publications.
-Interests include holistic health and fitness, reading, pop culture, jewelry, summer, and cooking with lots of veggie and spices.
-I've lived in Chicago, Boston, London, L.A. and Manhattan and now reside in north NJ with my Jersey boy fiance.
-In our free time, we frequent BYOB spots, buy overpriced produce (but it's so pretty!) at Whole Foods and do bizarrely huge loads of laundry.
+Interests include holistic health/fitness, beauty/style, reading, pop culture, astrology, summer, baking, and cooking with lots of veggies and spices!
+I've lived in Chicago, Boston, London, L.A. and Manhattan and now reside in north NJ with my Jersey boy husband.
+In our free time, we frequent BYOB spots, buy overpriced (but so yummy!) eats at Whole Foods, and do bizarrely huge loads of laundry.

-I live outside of New York City with my husband, two kids (Sam, 6, and Alan, 4), a corpulent cat and a chihuahua with emotional issues.
+I live outside of New York City with my husband, three kids (7, 5, and 4 months), a corpulent cat, and a chihuahua with emotional issues.